qfpl/initial-final/blog/posts/backpack-for-initial-and-final-encodings.md

 This happens because we are passing typeclass dictionaries all over the place.
 If we use `testMe` in a context where an `Int` is expected, the `ExpBase Int` instance will be used to compute the result.
 This instance is -- in theory -- being passed along to `testMe` at runtime.
-You may not be effected by this if your code is simple and/or if you compile with optimisations turned up.
+You may not be affected by this if your code is simple and/or if you compile with optimisations turned up.

 ### Final encoding with Backpack